Parents separated from children speak to the public about ordeal

 EL PASO, TEXAS – Five parents who've been separated from their children while being detained for illegally crossing the border recalled their heart wrenching ordeal one compared to a "slow death."

-The parents spoke publically for the first time on Monday at a press conference organized by a Catholic organization in El Paso, Texas.
+The parents spoke publicaly for the first time on Monday at a press conference organized by a Catholic organization in El Paso, Texas.
 The parents were emotional when they recalled being seperated from their children.

 One mother, who was only identified by her first name, Miriam, recalled the day when she said border patrol agents took her four-year-old son.